buzzer-re/mresearch/Windows/reverse_powershell/README.md

 85 # Remote output
 ```

-So yeah, this function can be "usefull", but if we can exec a software over netcat, we can exec our cmd or sh and interact from the same way we did before.
+So yeah, this function can be "useful", but if we can exec a software over netcat, we can exec our cmd or sh and interact from the same way we did before.

 #### Running cmd.exe over network